rtyler/brokenco.de/_posts/2026-02-18-abstract-concepts.md

 attempts to hide the complexities behind a `Transaction` or a `Write` or just about _anything_ in a distributed system.

-**Abstractions are useful** but they are almost _never_ reality, but instead [images on the cave walls](https://en.wikipedia.org/wiki/Allegory_of_the_cave).
+**Abstractions are useful** but they are _never_ reality.
+They are instead [images on the cave walls](https://en.wikipedia.org/wiki/Allegory_of_the_cave).

 There is no one true abstraction waiting to be found.
 It  simply does not exist.
 The entirety of the technology stack is filled with useful but ultimately fictional interpretations of reality.

-One of our challenges as software developers is knowing when to accept the abstraction's version of reality.
-Sometimes complex things are just complex.
+One of our challenges as software developers is knowing when to accept the abstraction..

+Sometimes complex things are _simply complex_.